Eco Equity Challenge

 Application Details

-• Interested students are encouraged to meet with Kimberly Williams in the Office of Sustainability to discuss project ideas prior to submitting an application.
-Reach Kimberly at [email protected].
+• Interested students are encouraged to meet with Juliana Carvalho in the Office of Sustainability to discuss project ideas prior to submitting an application.
+Reach Juliana at [email protected].

 • Interested students are encouraged to submit a proposal as a team, and must have a GW Faculty Advisor and a local community partner.